kvngosas/kvngosas/README.md

 - 👋 Hi, I’m @kvngosas
 - 👀 I’m a Front-End Developer (with little Python)
-- 💞️ I’m looking to collaborate on ...Programming
+- 💞️ I’m looking to collaborate on programming
 - 📫 How to reach me ICQ - @python.html

 <!---